The story of Colonia

 Refugees and Threats

 With Colonia economically self-sufficient and in many respects outstripping the original bubble for production efficiency, the Council's focus had originally intended to move to consolidation and development of its existing systems.
 A small part of this programme was completed separately under the coordination of the Galcop Colonial Defence Commission who built Whirling Station in late 3303.
+Partners in the Sol bubble also assisted with the construction of three further resupply bases at Rohini, Gandharvi and Kashyapa.

 However, the majority of the programme was put on hold, following Thargoid attacks on the Pleiades Nebula.
 While the vast majority of citizens in the Sol bubble believed - at the time! - their leaders' assurances that they were safe from attack, as stations burned and the initial Thargoid scouting fleet moved closer to the bubble, around 500,000 refugees were able to obtain bulk transports, and headed for Colonia.
 The Council adjusted its development plans, constructing five new outposts to house the refugees and integrate them into the colony's society.